ProAlgos/ProAlgos-Cpp/C++/include/algorithm/dynamic_programming/README.md

 ## 7. Weighted Activity Selection

 Given N activities where every activity is represented by following three elements of it.
-    1. Start Time
+Markup : 1.
+Start Time
          2. Finish Time
          3. Weight or Value Associated
 Find the maximum weight subset of activities such that no two of them in the subset overlap.

 ## Input